fomightez/cl_demo-binder/README.md

 ***cl_demo-binder:  Jupyter notebook environment for demonstrating some structure work resources.***

-A launchable, working Jupyter-based environment that has a collection of demonstrations of useful resources on command line for manipulating structure files
+A launchable, working Jupyter-based environment that has a collection of demonstrations of useful resources on command line, or also accessible in Jupyter sessions, for manipulating structure files.

+Meant to be self-contained and ready-to-go.
+No installations or copying of notebooks is necessary if `launch binder` is clicked.
+Everything will just work.
+Of course static version of the notebooks can also be used.
+I recommend rendering static versions by placing the URLs into the [nbviewer](https://nbviewer.jupyter.org/).
+The renders provided by [nbviewer](https://nbviewer.jupyter.org/) look best and Github's rendering will often time out (your mileage may vary).

 ## Attributions